davidvv2/Affix-Extractor/README.md

 # Affix-Extractor
 This project uses Keshava and Pitler [[1]](#1) approach of extracting suffixes and prefixes using an unsupervised approach.
-The process involves having a set of
+The process involves extracting a list of words, and use this list of words to automatically identify and rate suffixes and prefixes through the use of a Trie data structure.

 ## References